Enola Holmes Ending, Explained

 Tewksbury’s grandmother is a staunch traditionalist and mentions as much to Enola in their brief meeting.
 She considers her country’s greatness to be directly proportional to its reactionist stance.
 The women’s suffrage movement, she believes, will impede her nation’s so-called ‘supremacy.’
 Her beliefs, however, are directly at odds with that of her son and grandson’s.
 The two are far more liberal-minded and forward-thinking than the matriarch and her younger son, the Viscount’s uncle.

-When the House of Lords, of which her son is an integral part, is called upon to vote on the groundbreaking Reform Act, grandmother learns that her son’s opinion skews liberal and eliminates him from the equation (euphemism for murdering him).
-When it falls to her grandson to cast the deciding vote, she wastes no time in dispatching an assassin after him too, with a view to allowing her conservative younger son to inherit the seat in the House.
-Enola foils grandma’s master plan when she plays knight in shining armor and rescues the young Lord Tewksbury.
+When the House of Lords, of which her son is an integral part, is called upon to vote on the groundbreaking Reform Act, the grandmother learns that her son’s opinion skews liberal and eliminates him from the equation (euphemism for murdering him).
+When it falls to her grandson to cast the deciding vote, she wastes no time in dispatching an assassin after him too, to allow her conservative younger son to inherit the seat in the House.
+Enola foils Grandma’s master plan when she plays knight in shining armor and rescues the young Lord Tewksbury.

 What lies ahead for Enola Holmes?